 - " Planning and business advice.
-This includes, but is not limited to: - > Strategic and business planning; - > Development and implementation of marketing plans; - > Supply chain facilitation; - > Tender submission advice and preparation; and - Preparation and submission of applications for other government and international grants. - " Improvements to internal business infrastructure / systems.
-This includes, but is not limited to: - > Production systems; - > Transportation and distribution systems; - > IT and communication systems including cyber security; - Implementation and certification of national and international standards and management systems; and - Operational and other activities identified as necessary to meet the prequalification requirements of the target market. - " Training.
-This includes, but is not limited to: - Up-skilling of employees which leads to improved operational processes; - > Training that is part of the employer's staff development requirements; - Travel and accommodation costs associated with training - where local options are not available; and - > Costs involved in bringing registered trainers to deliver local group training.
+This includes, but is not limited to: - > Strategic and business planning; - Development and implementation of marketing plans; - > Supply chain facilitation; - Tender submission advice and preparation; and - Preparation and submission of applications for other government and international grants. - " Improvements to internal business infrastructure / systems.
+This includes, but is not limited to: - > Production systems; - > Transportation and distribution systems; - IT and communication systems including cyber security; - Implementation and certification of national and international standards and management systems; and - Operational and other activities identified as necessary to meet the prequalification requirements of the target market. - " Training and/or customer engagement.
+This includes, but is not limited to: - > Up-skilling of employees which leads to improved operational processes; - Training that is part of the employer's staff development requirements; - Costs involved in activities that build customer relationships, such as participation in trade shows; - Travel and accommodation costs associated with training - where local options are not available; and - Costs involved in bringing registered trainers to deliver local group training.